 Figure 25.
-Prairie units harvest strategies, 2021-2026.
+Prairie units harvest strategies, 2021-2030.

 Table 15.
-Prairie wild turkey unit objectives and hunting statistics, 2014-2020.
-For a unit to be in the maintain or decrease unit objective category, the upper 95% confidence interval (UCI) of hunter success must be $\geq$ 40% and licenses issued is $\geq$ minimum license target for the previous 2 years (2nd column).
+Prairie wild turkey unit objectives and hunting statistics, 2014-2022.
+For a unit to be in the maintain or decrease unit objective category, the upper 95% confidence interval (UCI) of hunter success must be ≥ 40% and licenses issued is ≥ minimum license target for the previous 2 years (2^{nd} column).
 Cells shaded red indicate the UCI for spring hunter success is below 40%.
+Yellow highlight indicates below minimum license target.
+Before 2020, for a unit to be in the maintain or decrease unit objective category, hunter success (including 95% confidence interval) must be ≥ 40% with a tag allocation ≥ the minimum license allocation target.